Supersymmetric Deformations of Maximally Supersymmetric Gauge Theories: Introduction

 The paper will be organized in the following way: Preliminaries (Section \ref{S:Preliminaries}) contains some mathematical information needed in our constructions and proofs.
-We do not use essentially the material of this section in sections \ref{S:fdgdfgmjl} and \ref{S:homologicalapp}.Therefore one can skip this section and start reading with Section \ref{S:fdgdfgmjl} returning to Section \ref {S:Preliminaries} as necessary.
+We do not use essentially the material of this section in sections \ref{S:fdgdfgmjl} and \ref{S:homologicalapp}.Therefore one can skip this section at the first reading and start reading with Section \ref{S:fdgdfgmjl} returning to Section \ref {S:Preliminaries} as necessary.
 In Section \ref{S:fdgdfgmjl} we give a complete description of infinitesimal SUSY deformations of ten-dimensional SYM theory and its reduction to a point.
-We give a very explicit formula that works for almost all deformations. \footnote {In the Part II we show that exceptional deformations are related to the homology of SUSY Lie algebra.} In Section \ref{E:Formal} we prove that all of infinitesimal SUSY deformations can be extended to formal deformations.
+We give a very explicit formula that works almost for all deformations. \footnote { One can show that exceptional deformations are related to the homology of SUSY Lie algebra.} In Section \ref{E:Formal} we sketch the proof of the fact that infinitesimal SUSY deformations can be extended to formal deformations.
 In Section \ref{S:homologicalapp} we reduce the computation of the infinitesimal SUSY deformations to a homological problem.
 In Section \ref{S:calc} and in Appendix \ref{AppendixE} we sketch the solution of this problem.
 In Section \ref{S:BV} we approach to the problem of infinitesimal deformations from the point of view of BV formalism.
 This approach leads to another homological formulation of our problem; this is the formulation sketched in the introduction.

 In Appendix \ref{AppendixC} we relate this formulation to formulation of Section \ref{S:homologicalapp}.
 The approach based on BV formalism works in more general situation than the formulation in Section \ref{S:homologicalapp}.

-The reader who is more interested in methods rather in concrete results can start reading beginning with Appendices \ref{AppendixA},\ref{AppendixB} as a starting point.
-These Appendices contain a brief exposition of the theory of L$\ity$ and A$\ity$ algebras and of duality of differential associative algebras, that play an important role in our calculations.
+The reader who is more interested in methods rather in concrete results can choose Appendices \ref{AppendixA}, \ref{AppendixB} as a starting point.
+These Appendices contain a brief exposition of the theory of L$\ity$ and A$\ity$ algebras and of the duality of differential associative algebras, that play an important role in our calculations.

-In the second part of the paper we describe results about deformations of $d$-dimensional reduction of ten-dimensional SYM theory for the case when $d$ is an arbitrary integer between $0$ and $10$ generalizing the results obtained in the first part for $d=0$ and $d=10.$ In this part we give a complete calculation of Euler characteristics of all relevant cohomology groups and use this calculation to make a conjecture about the structure of these cohomology groups.
-For the cases $d=0$ and $d=10$ one can prove this conjecture.
-We show that the homology of the supersymmetry Lie algebras are related to supersymmetric deformations and analyze these homologies.
+In Appendix H we consider deformations of a $d$-dimensional reduction of ten-dimensional SYM theory when $0\leq d\leq 10$.
+We show that many statements obtained for $d=0$ and $d=10$ can be generalized to any $d.$